 MM AQ-2.2: Fleet Modernization for On-Road Trucks.

-On-road heavy-duty trucks with a gross vehicle weight rating (GVWR) of 19,500 pounds or greater shall comply with USEPA 2004 on-road emission standards for PM10 and NOx (0.10 Gm/bhp-hr PM10 and 2.0 Gm/bhp-hr NOx).
-In addition, all on-road trucks shall be outfitted with BACT devices certified by CARB.
-Any emissions-control device used by the Contractor shall achieve emissions reductions no less than what could be achieved by a Level 3 diesel emissions control strategy for a similar-sized engine as defined by CARB regulations.
+Prior to and including December 31, 2011: All on -road heavy-duty diesel trucks with a gross vehicle weight rating (GVWR) of 19,500 pounds or greater used on-site or to transport materials to and from the site shall comply with USEPA 2004 on road emission standards for PM10 and NOx (0.10 Gmg/bhp-hr PM10 and 2.0 Gmg/bhp-hr NOx).
+In addition, all on-road

+From January 1, 2012 on: All on-road heavy-duty diesel trucks shall be outfitted with BACT devices certified by CARB.
+Any emissions control device used by the Contractor shall achieve emissions reductions no less than what could be achieved by a Level 3 diesel emissions control strategy for a similar sized engine as defined by CARB regulations.

-A copy of each unit's certified, USEPA rating, BACT documentation, and each unit's CARB or SCAQMD operating permit, shall be provided at the time of mobilization of each applicable unit of equipment.
+A copy of each unit's certified, USEPAgross vehicle weight rating, BACT documentation, and each unit's CARB or SCAQMD operating permit, shall be provided (GVWR) of 19,500 pounds or greater used at the timePort of mobilization Los Angeles shall comply with EPA 2007 on-road emission standards for PM10 and NOx (0.01 g/bhp-hr and 0.20 g/bhp-hr).